Nights-Software/ns-docs/resources/ers.md

    - Providing free or paid ERS callout packs is allowed.
 Many of our community members are planning to sell or provide callout packs.
 We approve this, as long as you follow FiveM Policy.
 Basically, provide via [Tebex](https://www.tebex.io/).
 We are to report any illegal trade or distribution to authorities.

 ## FORMATS for adding a callout (config -> server -> client)
+*IT IS IMPORTANT TO REALIZE CALLOUT CREATION IS FOR DEVELOPERS*

+- **Support notice**
-**IT IS IMPORTANT TO REALIZE CALLOUT CREATION IS FOR DEVELOPERS** Nights Software does not offer support for creating custom callouts, besides the documentation.
+- Nights Software does not offer support for creating custom callouts, besides the documentation.
 Ask the community instead!

-If you do not have an understanding of developing you'll need to learn this first.
+    - If you do not have an understanding of developing you'll need to learn this first.
 You will be told the same thing in a ticket.
 Even though we love our community and love to help, we don't have the capacity (yet) to provide support for callout creation.
 Read these documented instructions carefully.

-Good luck!

 ## Task List for creating one callout
+- [] **Task 1**
-- [x] Task 1: Add the callout settings to callout_config.lua. (used to configure locations, required units and behaviour, optionally based off time to keep the callout random every time)
+- Add the callout settings to callout_config.lua. (used to configure locations, required units and behaviour, optionally based off time to keep the callout random every time)
+- [] **Task 2**
-- [x] Task 2: Add the serverside code to callouts_server.lua and adjust it to your liking. (used to spawn entities)
+- Add the serverside code to callouts_server.lua and adjust it to your liking. (used to spawn entities)
+- [] **Task 3**
-- [x] Task 3: Add the clientside code to callouts_client.lua and adjust it to your liking. (used to apply behaviour to entities)
+- Add the clientside code to callouts_client.lua and adjust it to your liking. (used to apply behaviour to entities)

-## START WITH THE CONFIG SETTINGS
+- [] **Task 4**
+- Implement the snippets you made for the scripts listed above into these scripts with the correct index number ([110], [111]).
+Look at how we've done it to understand what you need to do in the `night_ers/callouts_config/callouts_config.lua`, `night_ers/callouts/callouts_server.lua` and `night_ers/callouts/callouts_client.lua` files.

+## `night_ers/callouts/callouts_config.lua`
 <!-- This is a callouts_config.lua example, you can copy this to create a callout in callouts_config.lua.
 Make sure to change the index number [111] to the next CORRECT incremented ID for a callout.
 Example: after ID [110] comes ID [111].